jdguimond/Team-Crosshairs-BDS-Capstone-2025/README.md

 https://github.com/tsailabSJ/circleseq

 -Ensemble model training and evaluation is provided in - Ensemble Script 1a.ipynb.
-At the moment the output of piCRISPR requires manual merging with the piCRISPR input file, as well as, concatenation of CRISPR-DIPOFF output files based on the need to limit CRISPR-DIPOFF input files to sequences of the same length.
+At the moment the output of piCRISPR requires manual merging with the piCRISPR input file, as well as, the concatenation of CRISPR-DIPOFF output files based on the need to limit CRISPR-DIPOFF input files to sequences of the same length.

 -For purposes related to our coursework, we utilized the Sol HPC at ASU to perform this work, although not necessary